Welcome Letter

 • empty trashcans

-• run the dishwasher and wash the large pots/pans
+• run the dishwasher, wash the large pots/pans and put everything away

 • return furniture to the original location

-• check that the pool pass is hanging by the door
+• check that the pool passes and bike key are hanging by the door

 • write a note in our Guest book